Rudancy/User-Centric-Milestone-project/Readme.md

 The Monkees

-This project has the intention of show casing "The Monkees".
+This project as the intention of show casing "The Monkees".
 It will do this by having several sections.
 The first will be an introduction to The Monkees, then followed by a bio, which will tell the user about the members of the band.
 This will then lead onto a gallery giving the user an opportunity to see the the band and get a feeling of the sort of people they are. next is a audio/video section. this gives the user an opportunity to experience the great music of the band. this will be followed by a form that allows the user to hire the band.
 Finally at the end will be links to their social media platforms.

-All these combined will allow the user to experience the full spectrum of the band, visual, hearing and through the form and social media an opportunity to meet, and see the band live.
+All these combined will allow the user to experience the full spectrum of the band, visual, hearing and through the form and social media an opportunity to meet and see the band live.
 Also to increase the bands online coverage that will help the band spresd its name further a field thus increasing its revenues.